Michael Fowler, University of Virginia

 In February 1913, Bohr was surprised to find out in a casual conversation with the spectroscopist H. R. Hansen that some patterns had been discerned in the apparent chaos of spectral lines.
 In particular, Hansen (a colleague and former classmate of Bohr) showed him Balmer's formula for hydrogen.
 They had very likely seen this in class together, but, given Bohr's opinion of the value of spectra, he probably hadn't paid much attention.

 Balmer's formula is:

 Bohr said later: "As soon as I saw Balmer's formula, the whole thing was immediately clear to me."
 What he saw was that the set of allowed frequencies (proportional to inverse wavelengths) emitted by the hydrogen atom could all be expressed as differences.
 This immediately suggested to him a generalization of his idea of a "stationary state" lowest energy level, in which the electron did not radiate.
-There must be a whole sequence of these stationary states, with radiation only taking place as the atom jumps from one to another of lower energy, emitting a single quantum of frequency f such that
+There must be a whole sequence of these stationary states, with radiation only taking place as the atom jumps from one to another of lower energy, emitting a single quantum of frequency such that

-He knew that if the energy of the orbit was - hcRH /n2, that meant the kinetic energy of the electron, and the potential energy would be
+He knew that if the energy of the orbit was that meant the kinetic energy of the electron, and the potential energy would be

-Therefore, Bohr concluded K is fixed by requiring that the frequency of radiation emitted by a really large atom be correctly given by ordinary common sense -- that is, the frequency of the radiation must be the same as the orbital frequency of the electron, the number of cycles a second.
+Therefore, Bohr concluded is fixed by requiring that the frequency of radiation emitted by a really large atom be correctly given by ordinary common sense—that is, the frequency of the radiation (the energy level separation divided by must be the same as the orbital frequency of the electron, the number of cycles a second.